quicwg/base-drafts/draft-ietf-quic-tls.md

 to decrypt 1-RTT packets from the server, whereas a server will be able to decrypt 1-RTT packets from the client.

-In this document we consider the server to have verified the identity of the client when either the handshake is complete from the server's perspective, or - in the case that the server has chosen to use a pre-shared key - when it has validated the pre-shared key binder (see Section 4.2.11 of [TLS13]).

-The server has access to 1-RTT keys after receiving the first handshake messages from a client, which can happen before it has verified the identity of the client.
-Therefore, a server MUST NOT process data from incoming 1-RTT protected packets before it has verified the client's identity.
-In particular, it MUST NOT send acknowledgments for 1-RTT packets until then.
-Packets protected with 1-RTT keys MAY be stored and later decrypted and used once the client's identity is verified.
+Until the handshake is complete, the connection and key exchange are not properly authenticated at the server.
+In the case that the server has chosen to use a pre-shared key, validating the client's pre-shared key binder (see Section 4.2.11 of [TLS13]) provides assurances on the identity of the client but does not guarantee that previous handshake messages have not been tampered with.
+Even though 1-RTT keys are available to a server after receiving the first handshake messages from a client, the server cannot consider the client to be fully authenticated until its TLS stack has indicated the handshake to be complete.
+Therefore, a server MUST NOT process data from incoming 1-RTT protected packets before the TLS handshake is complete.
+In particular, it MUST NOT send acknowledgments for 1-RTT packets until the TLS handshake is complete.
+Packets protected with 1-RTT keys MAY be stored and later decrypted and used once the handshake is complete.

 The requirement for the server to wait for the client Finished message creates a dependency on that message being delivered.
 A client can avoid the